 Also, the US determined not to remain indifferent to the communist invasion of South Korea and to handle the issue through the United Nations.

-Upon the North Korean forces' invasion of South Korea, the South Korean government contacted the United Nations Temporary Commission on Korea and the US Embassy to Seoul and requested the UN and the US to immediately halt the North Korea's invasion of the South.
-On June 25, eastern time, the United Nations Security Council passed the resolution on the halt of the North Korean forces' invasion of South Korea and withdrawal to the north of the 38th parallel, which was submitted by the US.
-North Korea, however, ignored the resolution and did not stop the invasion.
+Korea's invasion of the South.
+On June 25, eastern time, the United Nations Security Council passed the resolution on the halt of the North Korean forces' invasion of South Korea and withdrawal to the north of the 38th parallel, which was

 The United Nations Security Council passed a resolution on June 26 stating that they will provide every support necessary to repel the invasion.